calisfed/avim-firefox/README.md

 ===========
 ## Usage
 * Press Ctrl twice to on/off extension
+* New: Ctrl + Space to on/off extension, can change in firefox settings

+## Future
+[] Remember stage on each website
+[] Remove/set as option for the "press ctrl twice"

 ## Information
 Bộ gõ tiếng Việt AVIM được tùy chỉnh cho tương thích với trình duyệt Firefox (since the original AVIM firefox by 1ec5 is not maintained from firefox v57):